 Simple.
 You need to have a personal computer and a reliable Internet connection.
 Okay, that’s too obvious.
 There are important points that you need to take note of in able for you to bring it to the next level, such as:

-Offline or online, home-based or office-based, having a comfortable work place is very important.
+Offline or online, home-based or office-based, having a comfortable workplace is very important.
 What more if you are able to enjoy the biggest advantage of working from home with the flexible hours.
 Just make sure that your working corner is convenient for work.
 Working in bed is okay but I don’t see it ideal because it makes me feel sleepy, making me doze off and leave the works that I still have to complete.

 As I’ve mentioned above, these are the two major things that a VA needs to have, a stable Internet connection and a working computer.
-Laptop or desktop, it doesn’t really matter for as long as it can pass and handle technical requirements that every employer asks. if you think, it’s impossible to have the most reliable connection in your place, just try to find an employer who is not strict on this, or a non-voice job.
+Laptop or desktop, it doesn’t really matter for as long as it can pass and handle technical requirements that every employer asks. if you think, it’s impossible to have the most reliable connection in your place, just try to find an employer who is not strict on this or a non-voice job.

-You must educate yourself with the most latest online tools like Gmail, Dropbox, Zoom, Slack, ActiveCampaign and the likes, or whatever your client/employer prefers to use.
+You must educate yourself with the latest online tools like Gmail, Dropbox, Zoom, Slack, ActiveCampaign and the likes, or whatever your client/employer prefers to use.

 SETTING A WORK SCHEDULE

-One of the many perks of becoming a VA is that you get to choose your working hours unless the employer requires an overlap in their timezone few days a week.
-In case, you can work on your flexi hours, as most VA do, make sure that you set your schedule wisely in a manner that your house chores and other daily activities are not affected.
+One of the many perks of becoming a VA is that you get to choose your working hours unless the employer requires an overlap in their timezone a few days a week.
+In case, you can work on your flexible hours, as most VA do, make sure that you set your schedule wisely in a manner that your house chores and other daily activities are not affected.
 Remember, working from home also has a disadvantage.
 It could get you into trouble if you don’t schedule everything properly.

 Your boss cannot see you and vice versa.
 Even your clients don’t.
 Make sure that you make use of the time allotted for working hours.
 Communicate well with your colleagues as it would also help you maintain a good working online relationship with them, making the work process flow smoothly, happily and productively.

 HOW DO WE GET PAID?
 It’s either hourly or fixed rate.
 In my case, I’ve always settled for a fixed monthly rate.
-It’s more of a long-term employment than finishing a project then again find another one once it’s finished.
+It’s more of long-term employment than finishing a project then again find another one once it’s finished.
 But really it doesn’t matter.
 It’s all about your preference and how you can make it work.
-If yoi want to know how do we receive the payment, majority use PayPal.
+If you want to know how do we receive the payment, the majority use PayPal.
 Just create a personal account, have it linked to your local bank account and get it verified.
-Some sends directly to your bank account but please never give out your online banking username and password if that’s the case.
+Some send directly to your bank account but please never give out your online banking username and password if that’s the case.
 RED FLAG!
 A legit employer/client will never ask for your bank’s confidential info or even a cashout.
-Be smart please!
+Be smart, please!
 Don’t fall for it.

 I have always been organized since the day I started working.
 I tend to panic more when I see scattered and un-filed papers on my desk.
 That happens the same when I see a lot of files on my desktop.
-So I make sure that everything is properly filed, by folder and by client, categorized as needed.
+So I make sure that everything is properly filed, by folder and by the client, categorized as needed.

 ANTICIPATING YOUR CLIENTS’ NEEDS

 Being proactive is something that every client and boss appreciate.
 Taking the initiative and giving suggestions on improvement will surely take you and your online career to the next higher level.
-It’s pretty much the same when your child starts to deal with things with his/her initiative, that is also the time when you begin to let him/her go do his/her own, trust more, and probably give a bigger responsibility for betterment.
+It’s pretty much the same when your child starts to deal with things with his/her initiative, that is also the time when you begin to let him/her do his/her own, trust more, and probably give a bigger responsibility for betterment.